8 min read.

 The Problem With Getting What We Want

 Does this sound good to you?
 I think it would for a lot of us!
-It’s comforting to be with people who think like us.
+It’s comforting to be with your tribe, as they say it, right?

-But I’m starting to realize that maybe that’s not what we want.
-It’s how we get caught up only hearing our own echo, which is all we’ll ever think is true.
-We get more isolated into small pockets of thought and develop such a strong connection with our group that we think our way has to be the right way and any opposing thought is immediately wrong.
+But is how we get caught up only hearing our own echo, which is all we’ll ever think is true.
+We get more isolated into small pockets of thought and develop such a strong connection with our own little cult that we think our way has to be the right way and any opposing thought is immediately wrong.

 We’re Losing the Ability to Think for Ourselves